Skip to Content

 Did you make this recipe?
 Leave a star rating and let me know in the comments!
 You can also leave a photo/comment on this pin for others to see.

 Contrasting flavors, textures, and temperatures.
-This is a DESSERT GOLDMINE my friends!
+In fact, this is a DESSERT GOLDMINE my friends!
 This is the reason why apple crisp will forever and always be a popular dessert.

 It may sound old-fashioned, but it’ll never go out of style.
 Apple crisp is the little black dress of the dessert world.